Family Food Garden may collect a share of sales or other compensation from the links on this page.

-If you’re new to making herbal remedies or growing medicinal herbs, calendula is one of the easiest for beginners.
+If you’re new to making herbal remedies or growing a medicinal herb garden, calendula is one of the easiest herbs for beginners.

 It’s not fussy at all to grow, and the more flowers you pick the more it produces.
 It blooms from early summer and will even withstand a light frost and keep on flowering.
-This flower attracts the bees and other beneficial bugs and is wonderful for companion planting in your garden.
+This flower attracts the bees and other beneficial bugs and is a wonderful addition when you’re companion planting flowers in your garden.

 How to Dry Calendula Flowers & Make Calendula Oil